danielleng/react-jest-gulp-browserify-dev-stack/README.md

 ### How do I get set up? ###

+Install dependencies:

 ```
 npm install
 ```

+Run an initial bundle:

 ```
 gulp clean
 ```

+You can then start development and watch file changes with `gulp watch`.

 ### How do I remove the "playground" code and start writing my own stuff? ###